OctopusDeploy/docs/src/pages/docs/approvals/servicenow/index.md

 The expected ServiceNow value doesn't always align with the displayed value.
 In the case of `Assigned To` the value displayed is `Beth Anglin` but the expected value is the `User ID` in this case `beth.anglin`.
 :::

-For a full list of avaiable fields and values refer to the [ServiceNow docs](https://developer.servicenow.com/dev.do#!/reference/api/utah/rest/change-management-api).
+For a full list of available fields and values refer to the [ServiceNow docs](https://developer.servicenow.com/dev.do#!/reference/api/utah/rest/change-management-api).

 ### Respecting change windows